Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Abstract

 \section{Abstract}

-Particle accelerators include complex, larger-than-life technology that excites the imagination and yet has at its foundation basic magnetic principles that are appropriate for engaging undergraduate exploration.
-In this paper we describe a multi-faceted, low-cost exploration of the magnetic field exterior to small-scale accelerator magnet analogs.
-These fields can be understood by examining the multipole expansion of the field.
-We find that the leading term for a dipole magnet is the dipole moment, the leading term for the quadrupole magnet analogs is the quadrupole moment, and leading term for the sextupole magnet is the octopole moment, and the leading term for the octupole magnet is the hexadacapole (16-pole) moment.
-Assuming that the field is created by ideal magnetic dipoles, we present a simplified theoretical model that shows that each magnet configuration obeys $B \propto 1/r^n$, with $n = 3, 4, 5, 6$ for the dipole, quadrupole, sextupole, and octupole magnets, respectively.
-Using commercially available NdFeB magnets and the magnetic field sensor inside a smartphone, we experimentally verify the power-law dependence of the magnet configurations.
-Finally, we use the open-source Python library Magpylib to simulate the magnetic field of the permanent magnet distributions, and demonstrate the same power law dependence for the different magnet configurations.
+Particle accelerators use powerful and complex magnetic fields to turn, shape, and eventually collide beams of near-light-speed particles, yet the fundamental magnetic principles behind the accelerator magnets can be understood by undergraduate students.
+In this paper we use small-scale accelerator magnet analogs in a multi-faceted, low-cost exploration of the magnetic field exterior to accelerator magnets.
+These fields are best understood using the multipole expansion of the field.
+If we assume that the magnetic field is created by ideal magnetic dipoles, we can derive a theoretical model that shows that each accelerator magnet configuration is dominated by a single multipole moment and obeys $B \propto 1/r^{l+2}$, where $l$ is the multipole order (with $l = 1, 2, 3, 4$ for the dipole, quadrupole, octopole, and hexadecapole moments, respectively).
+Using commercially available NdFeB magnets and the magnetic field sensor inside a smartphone, we experimentally verify the power-law dependence of the accelerator magnet configurations.
+Finally, we use the open-source Python library Magpylib to simulate the magnetic field of the permanent magnet configurations, showing good agreement between theory, experiment, and simulation.